Common Interest Developments

 Updating and Revising Governing Documents for Existing Associations

-Little & Saputo assists community associations in complying with changes in the law by updating and revising association governing documents, including bylaws, CC&Rs, election rules, regulations and procedures, and architectural standards.
+Little & Saputo assists community associations in complying with changes in the law by updating and revising association governing documents, including bylaws, CC&Rs, election rules, solar rules, and other operating rules.